 Related: How to show loaded PHP extensions

-- Reload the web-facing runtime so the active workers read the new module state.
+- Reload the web-facing runtime so new workers read the OPcache setting.

 $ sudo systemctl reload apache2

-Use sudo systemctl reload php8.3-fpm instead when PHP-FPM serves the site.
-The CLI SAPI does not need a reload, and PHP-FPM unit names are usually versioned on Ubuntu and Debian.
+Use sudo systemctl reload php8.5-fpm when PHP-FPM serves the site.
+The CLI SAPI does not need a service reload, and PHP-FPM unit names are usually versioned on Ubuntu and Debian package installs.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.